I'm Paying Too Much for My Group Benefits

-The amount you pay normally is very sensitive to the claims by the carrier.
-The first place to direct the attention is to the claim detail.
-This will tell a lot of the story.
-Some common observations are as follows:
+The amount you pay is typically susceptible to claims by the carrier.
+The first place to direct the attention is to the claim detail, which will tell much of the story.
+Some everyday observations are as follows:

-- Claims are low but premiums are high in relation as your company is too small, and the rates are based on the carriers pool and not your own experience.
-If this is the case you should consider health spending accounts.
+- Claims are low, but premiums are high concerning your Company being too small, and the rates are based on the carrier pool and not your own experience.
+If this is the case, you should consider health spending accounts.

 - Claims are high, and upon obtaining more reports, it is caused by one or more high drug claimers.
-If this is the case, firstly you should verify that the carrier is excluding a portion of the claims above large account pooling level.
-Often this is not applied correctly by the carrier.
-Secondly, is there a better option for both the employer and employee with respect to high drug claims.
+If this is the case, verify the carrier is excluding a portion of the claims above the significant account pooling level.
+Often, this is not applied correctly by the carrier.

 I then explained the health spending account solution to his situation.

-I went back to the owner and said his employee is on side with the switch from a fully insured plan that was costing his $450 per month for just her, to $320 per month plus 10% admin fee and what she doesn’t use is still hers to keep.
-He was pleased and so was she.
+I went back to the owner and said his employee is on the side with the switch from a fully insured plan costing his $450 per month for just her to $320 per month plus a 10% admin fee, and what she doesn't use is still hers to keep.
+He was pleased, and so was she.

-He turned an $8,400 plus pst cost to $5,500 plus pst cost with a health spending account and his main employee was happier than before.
+He turned an $8,400 plus pst cost to $5,500 plus pst cost with a health spending account, and his primary employee was happier than before.

-Emergency medical and travel coverage plans are perfect for post-secondary students studying away from home, within Canada or abroad.
-Even if you have coverage within your home jurisdiction, you may want to consider this out of jurisdiction plan so that treatment can be facilitated in the area of the school so that the school term is not affected.
+Emergency medical and travel coverage plans are perfect for post-secondary students studying away from home, within Canada, or abroad.
+Even if you have coverage within your home jurisdiction, you may want to consider this out-of-jurisdiction plan so that treatment can be facilitated in the school area and the school term is not affected.

-Protect yourself from the unexpected.
+Protect yourself from the unexpected with smart insurance solutions.
 Many individuals have insurance through their employer.

 This group plan may have trip duration limitations.
-It is important to know if you are covered.
-The cost of just one medical emergency while travelling can be financially overwhelming.
-Not to mention trip cancellations and delays that can cause a further strain..
+It is essential to know if you are covered.
+The cost of just one medical emergency while traveling can be overwhelming, and the trip cancellations and delays can cause further strain.

 Buying travel insurance is the best way to safeguard your finances when something unexpected happens during your travels.
-CEEB suggests individual travel insurance coverage to meet a variety of needs.
+CEEB suggests individual travel insurance coverage meets a variety of needs.